Make Friends

 People are bad, really bad, intensely evil (Job 15:16), desperately wicked; God says, “The heart is deceitful above all things, and desperately wicked: who can know it?”
 (Je 17:9

-Man’s total depravity humbles us, dismissing all formal religion as vanity, all supposed religious power and authority as deceit, all hope of meriting God’s favor as a lie.
-It’s the key to soteriology, how God’s unconditional election and limited atonement align with His genuine, universal offer of eternal salvation.
+Our depravity humbles us, dismissing all hope of meriting God’s favor as a lie, and exalting anyone to a position of spiritual authority over others as harmful.
+(Mt 23:8) It’s the key to soteriology, how God’s unconditional election and limited atonement align with His genuine, universal offer of eternal salvation.
 (He 5:9)

 Depravity explains how God can be in absolute, total control over all things, yet how Man still has free will.
 It even moves Hell itself into glorious context, as awesome, unarguably appropriate and just.
 All these truths appear hopelessly irreconcilable until we understand Total Depravity.
 There’s comfort, peace and joy in seeing it all from God’s perspective.
 (2Co 13:11)